Affiliate links on Android Authority may earn us a commission. Learn more.

 - Lesser probability of thermal throttling: Phone SoCs have thermal throttling as a feature, allowing them to work without overheating.
 With charging heat not present in the equation, the probability of the SoC thermal throttling reduces, letting your phone sustain more of its peak performance.

 As you can see, bypass charging as a feature is very important for battery health.
 If you plan on keeping your device around for a while, using this feature during heavier uses will slow down battery degradation.
-It is especially useful in scenarios when you are plugged into your phone continuously for a long time.
+It is especially useful when you are continuously using your phone plugged into your phone for a long time.

 Bypass charging: Use cases